defold/extender/README_SECURITY.md

 send signals to the server process on kernels older than 6.12 (Landlock ABI 6 scopes signals);
 caches that stay writable for a platform (emscripten cache, Gradle and NuGet caches, the wine prefix) are shared between builds; the Gradle and dotnet steps keep network access by necessity.
-The NuGet cache is the one shared cache granted **execute** as well as write, because a NativeAOT publish runs `ilc` out of the ilcompiler package it restores: a C# build can therefore leave a binary that a later C# build on the same builder executes.
-Splitting it into a read-only image cache (`NUGET_FALLBACK_PACKAGES`) and a per-job writable `NUGET_PACKAGES` is the fix and is not done yet.
+The NuGet cache is split, because a NativeAOT publish runs `ilc` out of the ilcompiler package it restores and links the native runtime libraries from that same directory into the customer's binary: one cache shared between builds and writable would let a C# build leave both for the next one.
+A build restores into `NUGET_PACKAGES` inside its own job directory, writable and executable and gone with the job, and reads the instance-wide cache through `NUGET_FALLBACK_PACKAGES`, which is granted read-only - NuGet resolves packages from a fallback folder and never writes to one. `NuGetCacheService` is the only writer of the shared
+cache: at startup it publishes a generated stub project for the runtime identifiers in `extender.csharp.warm-runtime-identifiers`, with no uploaded source and no user-controlled package reference anywhere in it.
+Warming is only an optimisation - an unwarmed runtime identifier costs the build a ~300 MB restore into its own cache and is otherwise identical.

 ### macOS standalone builders